Gonza10V/clever-vista/content/projects/flapjack/index.md

   - type: code
     url: https://github.com/RudgeLab/LOICA
 tags:
-  - Design
+  - Learn
-  - Modeling
+  - Database
-  - Simulation
+  - Analysis
 ---

 The Flapjack data management systems allows synthetic biologist to analyze and visualize data from biological experiments.
 This system is provided in a serie of software that talk with each other in order to give the best expirience to every kind of user.